 The most famous victim of this kind of punishment was perhaps the philosopher Mozi 墨子.

 Emperor Wen 漢文帝 (r.
 180-157 BCE) of the Han dynasty 漢 (206 BCE-220 CE) abolished mutilations (rouxing 肉刑) as punishment, but tattooing was still used occasionally (te ci qing yue 特賜黥刖) during the Southern and Northern Dynasties period 南北朝 (300~600) for heavy crimes and as a commutation of the death penalty, and in combination with exile.
 Delinquents were, for instance, tattooed the character "robber" jie 劫 on their faces (danmian 黵面), their hair shaven and an iron ring laid around their neck (kunqian 髡鉗).
 In 515 Emperor Wu 梁武帝 (r.
-502-549) of the Liang dynasty 梁 (502-557) abolished it, but the Later Jin 後晉 (936-946), one of the Five Dynasties 五代 (907-960), still used it, although with the name cizi 刺字, and together with exile (liu 流, see tattooing and exile, cipei 刺配).
+502-549) of the Liang dynasty 梁 (502-557) abolished it, but the Later Jin 後晉 (936-946), one of the Five Dynasties 五代 (907-960), still used it, although with the name cizi 刺字, and in combination with exile (liu 流, see tattooing and exile, cipei 刺配).

 Tattooing of delinquents was common until the end of imperial times.
 The Song dynasty 宋 (960-1279), for instance, had convicted bandits tattooed a circle (huan 環) behind the ear, while those condemned to do penal servitude or sent into lifelong exile, were tattooed a square form (fang 方), and even criminals punished by beating with the heavy stick (zhang 杖) were marked with a circle (yuan 圓形) with a size of no larger than half an inch (5 fen 分, see weights and measures).
 Redicivists were tattooed on the face.
 During the Southern Song period 南宋 (1127-1279), delinquents having committed minor crimes were spared tattooing.

 Through all ages, the mark was applied above the wrist, below the knee, and outside the hairy zones of the face.
-The seize of the mark was about 1.5 inches.
-Exiled convicts had marks on both cheeks, one the one side the designation of their crime, and one the other the place of penal service.
+The seize of the mark was about 1.5 inches (cun 寸).
+Exiled convicts had marks on both cheeks, on the one side the designation of their crime, and on the other the place where they served in penal servitude.
 During the judicial reform of the late Qing period 清 (1644-1911), the penalty of tattooing was abolished.